If your lease says you must insure against explosion, then you might want to consider terrorism cover.

 What are the risks?

-While the likelihood of a terrorist incident is still statistically low, the impact would be very high.
-Losses could be massive and being uninsured is too big a risk.
+While the likelihood of a terrorist incident is still statistically low, the impact could be very high.
+Losses could be massive and being uninsured is a risk.
 Indeed, some mortgage providers will not lend on a flat unless terrorism cover is in place.

 Why is cover quoted as an extra if it’s as good as universally required?